DevRayHE/tech-blog/README.md

 6. Input your mysql password associated to the "username"
 7. Run 'source ./db/schema.sql'
 8. Run 'quit" to get back to Terminal
-9. Run 'npm seed' to seed the database
+9. Run 'node seeds/seed.js' to seed the database
 10. Run 'npm start'
 11. A Full Stack tech blog is now live!